 Best slip-on orthopaedic trainers

-After a pair of comfy trainers you can slip on for running errands day-to-day?
-The HKR Womens Trainers with Memory Foam are a popular choice with Amazon customers with over 14,000 reviews.
-They have a sock-like fit as they're made from a stretchy mesh knit material so you can get them on if your feet are wider or swollen and they have an elastic slip-on closure with a small tab at the back to make it easy to put on and off.
-The insoles are made with memory foam to soften your steps and the durable, non-slip rubber outsole with keep you stable on your feet.
+After a pair of comfy trainers, you can slip on for running errands day-to-day?
+The HKR Women Trainers with Memory Foam is a popular choice with Amazon customers, with over 14,470 reviews.
+They have a sock-like fit as they're made from a stretchy mesh knit material, so you can get them on if your feet are wider or swollen, and they have an elastic slip-on closure with a small tab at the back to make it easy to put on and off.
+The insoles are made with memory foam to soften your steps, and the durable, non-slip rubber outsole will keep you stable on your feet.
+The durable non-slip rubber soles offer great traction and stability on various surfaces.
+Versatile and practical, these shoes are ideal for walking, travelling and busy lifestyles.
+Plus, the affordable price and range of colours means you can have several pairs.

 Pros